List of Marvel Comics characters: B: Biri

 Biri is a female black leopard whose mother, Julani, was shot by a guard at the Central Park Municipal Zoo, veterinarian Shanna O'Hara was asked to take her cubs Ina and Biri to Dahomey, Africa to release them into the wild.

 Shanna stayed with the animals and they became her allies, but they were both killed when the sorcerer, Raga-Shah, transferred their life forces into the blood beast, Ghamola, which Shanna was forced to destroy.

 Derek Bishop

 Derek Bishop is a character appearing in American comic books published by Marvel Comics.
 The character, created by Allan Heinberg and Jim Cheung, first appeared in Young Avengers #2 (March 2005).
-He is the father of Kate Bishop / Hawkeye and Susan Bishop, and the husband of Eleanor Bishop, who secretly conspired with supervillains (such as the Kingpin and Madame Masque) to put a hit on Kate and Clint Barton / Hawkeye.
+He is the father of Kate Bishop / Hawkeye and Susan Bishop, and the husband of Eleanor Bishop, who secretly conspired with supervillains to put a hit on Kate and Clint Barton / Hawkeye.

-Derek and Eleanor later appear as members of Masque's West Coast incarnation of the Masters of Evil.
+Derek and Eleanor later appear as members of Madame Masque's Masters of Evil.

-Alternate versions of Derek Bishop

-The Ultimate Marvel version of Derek Bishop is a sleeper agent for the terrorist group Hydra.
-He captures Miles Morales / Spider-Man while kidnapping Black Widow, Jefferson Davis and Ganke Lee, but Spider-Man defeats him.